novoni01/credit-risk-assessment/README.txt

     HMDA (Home Mortgage Disclosure Act)
         - https://ffiec.cfpb.gov/data-publication/snapshot-national-loan-level-dataset/2024

+BEFORE RUNNING ANY CODE
+(Recommend you make a .venv to downloaad these libraries) pip install -r requirements.txt

 TO USE KAGGLE API (Manually)
 In order to use Kaggle api you need to
     1. Create a free kaggle account